 Let us examine this in a little more detail.

-Once again, oil rich countries are not as stable as countries with broad based exports because the price of oil can rise and fall dramatically.
-Saudi Arabia is currently a high income country, but it can move from upper middle income to high income and back depending on the price of oil.
+Once again, oil rich countries are not as stable as countries with broad-based exports because the price of oil can rise and fall dramatically.
+Saudi Arabia is currently a high-income country, but it can move from upper middle income to high income and back depending on the price of oil.
 The same is true of Trinidad and Tobago, which is on the list.
 It was not on the list in 2005 but I believe it was in some earlier years.

-On the other hand they did not have nuclear weapons in the Middle Ages.
+On the other hand, they did not have nuclear weapons in the Middle Ages.
 So our search for peace takes on an urgency that it did not have back then.
 We naturally want to achieve a high level of certainty that those nuclear weapons that remain will "rust in peace."

-With future additions like Brazil, Mexico, China, and eventually India and most of the rest of the developing nations the population of the developed nations will grow much faster than world population as a whole and I expect most countries to have developed economies some time in the second half of this century.
+With future additions like Brazil, Mexico, China, and eventually India and most of the rest of the developing nations the population of the developed nations will grow much faster than world population as a whole and I expect almost all countries to have developed economies some time in the second half of this century.
 I have a web page on the growth of Third World nations to First World status. here.

 So if one was just considering the issue of peace, and that is a pretty central issue, one could justify including the partially free.